Skip to content

 Note

 While uv will not build and install the current project without a build system definition, the presence of a [build-system] table is not required in other packages.
 For legacy reasons, if a build system is not defined, then setuptools.build_meta:__legacy__ is used to build the package.
 Packages you depend on may not explicitly declare their build system but are still installable.
-Similarly, if you add a dependency on a local package or install it with uv pip, uv will always attempt to build and install it.
+Similarly, if you add a dependency on a local project or install it with uv pip, uv will attempt to build and install it regardless of the presence of a [build-system] table.

 Project packaging